One for All (Peter Criss album)

-One for All is the fifth and final solo studio album by former Kiss drummer and vocalist Peter Criss, released through Megaforce Records on July 23, 2007.
+One for All is the fifth solo studio album by former Kiss drummer and vocalist Peter Criss, released through Megaforce Records on July 23, 2007.
 It reached #36 on the Billboard Top Independent Album list.
 A special hand-signed gold label version was released that day at Best Buy stores in limited quantities.

 In his autobiography, Makeup to Breakup: My Life In and Out of Kiss, Criss mentioned that the song "Space Ace" was written about his Kiss bandmate Ace Frehley.
 He wrote, "I even wrote a song about Ace for the album, "Space Ace".
 You might think it was a tribute, but I was really writing about Ace’s betrayal of me."